Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 For each local minimum $p$, we make choices of inhomogeneous terms which, building on the previously chosen $(H_{X,p}, J_{X,p})$, yield a quantum $A_\infty$-structure $\scrC_p$.
 On $X \times S^2$, we then make corresponding choices, which restrict to the previous ones on $X \times \{p\}$ for each local minimum $p$.
 When building the corresponding version of the $A_\infty$-structure on $X \times S^2$, denoted by $\scrK$, we use only those critical points of $H_{X \times S^2}$ which do not lie on $X \times \{p\}$ for a local maximum $p$; and only maps $u$ with $[X] \cdot [u] = 0$.
 This works for exactly the same reasons as in the previously considered toy model case.
 Moreover, the following two properties hold: those maps that contribute avoid the subsets $X \times \{p\}$, where $p$ is a local maximum; and projection to the subgroup generated by critical points in $X \times \{p\}$, where $p$ is a local minimum, is a map

 compatible with the $A_\infty$-structure.
 At this point, we specialize to functions $H_{S^2}$ that have exactly one local maximum, but possibly several local minima.
 By looking at the Morse theory of $H_{X \times S^2}$, one sees that the projections \eqref{eq:p-projection} are chain homotopy equivalence.
-By looking at those maps for both values of $p$, one relates the $A_\infty$-structures $\scrC_p$ for different $p$.
+By looking at those maps for two local minima, one relates the $A_\infty$-structures $\scrC_p$ for different $p$.